pcbrendel/pcbrendel.github.io/_posts/2017-12-23-use-yelp-api-r-rstats.md

   knitr::kable()
 ```

-We can wrap the previous steps into a single function.
+We can wrap the previous steps into a single function:

 ```{r}
 yelp_business_search <- function(term = NULL, location = NULL, categories = NULL,